-The SA Medical Association wishes to encourage postgraduate research in the medical field, specifically with a view to promoting research and development in medicine in South Africa.
+The SA Medical Association wishes to encourage postgraduate research in the medical field, specifically with a view to promoting research and development in medicine for medical doctors in South Africa.

 SAMA is therefore proud to offer the SAMA Research Masters Supplementary Scholarship.
 The scholarship is awarded on merit to the successful applicant who must be a South African citizen and a medical graduate of any university in South Africa who has started their Research Masters study one year prior to the application for this scholarship as the SAMA Bursary Committee also consider the progress made during the candidate’s first year of research.

 This excludes the Professional Masters degree such as the Masters in Medicine done as a requirement for specialist training.

 Preference will be given to SAMA members.

 The main selection criteria are the academic quality of the research proposal and the suitability of the project for the SA environment.

 Master's Degree graduates in general must be able to reflect critically on theory and its application.
 They must be able to deal with complex issues both systematically and creatively, design and critically appraise research, make sound judgements using data and information at their disposal and communicate their conclusions clearly to specialist and non-specialist audiences, demonstrate self-direction and originality in tackling and solving problems, act autonomously in planning and implementing tasks with a theoretical underpinning and continue to advance their knowledge, understanding and skills.